corelan/pyencfsgui/README.md

 #### Hide to System Tray

 Some Linux Desktop Managers will not show the system tray icon when "hiding" pyencfsgui.
 This appears to be a PyQt5/Linux Desktop Manager compatibility issue.
-As a result, I highly recommend not to "hide" pyencfsgui, as you may not be able to "unhide" it (due to lack of a system tray icon).
+On Linux I decided to "minimize" the GUI rather than "hide" it, as you may not be able to "unhide" it (due to lack of a system tray icon you can interact with).